gblanc25/cs50/TIPSFORSUCCESS.md

 **4. Post questions on Ed!** Ed is a great place to get asynchronous online help - post a public or private question and staff or other students will respond and help you out!

-**5. Save your extension, if you can.** Pset 9 is very intensive, and odds are your other classes will be taking up more time by this point too.
-You may want to save your extension for later in the course!
+**5. Save your late days, if you can.** Pset 9 is very intensive, and odds are your other classes will be taking up more time by this point too.
+You may want to save your late days for later in the course!

 **6. Go to lab.** Yes, labs are optional (though strongly encouraged), but they'll walk you through the lab assignments you have to submit and prepare you well for the pset each week!